 Australia day awards

-Each year the awards are presented during Maitland's Australia Day celebrations, which are held at Maitland Park.
+Each year the awards are presented during Maitland's Australia Day celebrations.

 Council welcomes nominees from a wide variety of areas including the arts, sport, schools, the environment and community service.
 Achievements which will be recognised include a single outstanding achievement in the last year or numerous achievements made over many years.